 At that time, the guesthouse had 16 rooms, a cafeteria, the octagonal and the banquet room Rødsalen.
 In 1982, Blåsalen opened and another 16 rooms.
 The last major expansion made by Kjell and Hjørdis Madsen was in 1987 with a water discotheque, which became very popular.

 In 1996, Viking Gruppen AS (now Wellegruppen AS) bought Øyer Gjestegård.
 On May 15, 2007, the name was changed to Hafjell Hotel & Apartments.
-In the years before the name change, the inn, kitchen and conference rooms were refurbished, and the hotel got a new fireplace lounge.
-In 2008, all rooms were renovated at the hotel, and in 2011 the restaurant was rebuilt into several cozy living rooms and a new buffet area.
-The hotel was also environmentally certified as an Eco-Lighthouse in the winter of 2011.
+In the years prior to the name change, the inn, kitchen and conference halls were refurbished, and the hotel got a new fireplace lounge.
+In 2008, all rooms were renovated at the hotel, and in 2011, a major renovation of the restaurant was carried out into several cozy living rooms and a new buffet area.
+The hotel was also environmentally certified as an Eco-Lighthouse in the winter of 2011 and won the Universal Design Award Tourism award in 2013.
+In 2017 and 2018, Hafjell Hotel was county winner in Oppland with the best hotel breakfast named by Twinings Best Breakfast.